mattclegg/silverstripe-doc-restructuring/master/cms/docs/tutorials/2-extending-a-basic-site.md

 	</div>

 This template is very similar to the //ArticleHolder// template.
-The //FirstSentence// method of the //[Text](http://api.silverstripe.org/current/sapphire/model/Text.html)// class is similar to //FirstParagraph// used earlier, but returns the first sentence.
-The //SetWidth// method of the //[Image](http://api.silverstripe.org/current/sapphire/filesystem/Image.html)// class will resize the image before sending it to the browser.
+The //FirstSentence// method of the //`[api:Text]`// class will resize the image before sending it to the browser.
 The resized image is cached, so the server doesn't have to resize the image every time the page is viewed.

 {{tutorial:staff-section.png}}